 1. Root SEO (The “Current” Version)

-The version designated as current is generated directly at your output root (e.g., mysite.com/).
-This ensures your primary search traffic always lands on your most up-to-date documentation.
+The current version generates directly at your output root (e.g., mysite.com/).
+This ensures search traffic always lands on your most up-to-date documentation.

 2. Isolated Sub-directories

-Non-current versions are automatically built into subfolders matching their id.
+Non-current versions build automatically into subfolders matching their id.

 • v2 (Current)mysite.com/